Code-Institute-Submissions/Travel-with-Rajesh/README.md

 Go to the "Contact" page
 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears, these messages appear in the language you have your device in.
-Try to submit the form with all inputs valid and verify that it will go back to the contact form, this in chrome.
-When I tested it in Microsoft Edge and on a mobile device instead of going back to the contact form, it gives an 405 error.
+Try to submit the form with all inputs valid and verify it will send the user to the success.html, with the message that the message has been send to the company.
+I have tested this in chrome and it will send you to the success.html, with the message that your message has been send to the company.
+I have tested it on a mobile device instead of going to the success.html, with the message that it is send to the company, it gives an 405 error.

-I have
+I have not been able to get that bug out of it.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+(In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+If this section grows too long, you may want to split it off into a separate file and link to it from here.)

 ## Deployment